 It's not just that they're usually arrogant, but they rarely play fair.
 They go beyond established rules of social conduct and treat everyone around them as pawns in a game.
-In doing so, they often destroy the trust and bond that once existed between friends, family, and alliances.
+In doing so, they often destroy the trust and bonds that once existed between friends, family, and alliances.

-Such manipulative characters tend to be products of their own dark past, driven in various ways to reach their own goals even at the cost of those around them.
+Such manipulative characters tend to be products of their own dark pasts, driven in various ways to reach their own goals even at the cost of those around them.
 When a character is too smart, they can't help but control everyone—because they know what's best.

 13. Kichimura Washuu (Tokyo Ghoul)

 Kichimura Washuu was first introduced as a minor character, but later turned out to be the primary antagonist of Tokyo Ghoul.

 He's known by several other names, including Furuta and Souta, and he also has Rize's Kagune implanted in him that allowed him to become a One-Eyed Ghoul like our protagonist Ken Kaneki.

 While he initially appeared clumsy, weak, and strange, he was later revealed to be quite a dark character.
 His nihilistic point of view drove him to toy with everyone around him, both humans and ghouls.